Looking to find out how much your house is worth? Find out how to value your home if you’re looking to sell or insure it.

 When you get home insurance quotes you’ll need to know the rebuild cost - and that isn’t the same as the market value.

 The rebuild cost and market value are different because the rebuild amount doesn’t include the cost of the land your home is built on and doesn’t take into account things like the area you live in.

-This means that the rebuilding cost is often - but not always - lower than the market value.
+This means that the rebuilding cost is usually lower than the market value - but not always.